Mangoray/MythSpeakersObsidianSite/content/index.md

 title: Welcome to the Myth-Speaker Campaign
 ---

-# Welcome to the World of Myth-Speakers
+# Welcome to the World of Myth-Speakers!

 Welcome to our Pathfinder 2e campaign archive!
 This site contains the collected knowledge and adventures of our journey through a world where myths come alive and ancient stories shape reality.